National phase opening deadline

 However, it remains necessary for the applicant to perform the prescribed acts indicated below (Guide for the applicant, national chapter §3.004).

-Chapter 2.
-Acts to be done for entry into phase
+Acts to be performed for entry into phase

 The payment of national taxes is prescribed by theA22.1 PCT and A39.1.a PCT : this tax is indicated (as well as cases of reduction, exemptions, etc., Guide for the applicant, national chapter §4.007) in the applicant's guide, because the designated Offices, respectively elected, must notify the amount of the fee to the IB (R49.1.a.ii PCT respectively R76.5 PCT together R49.1.a.ii PCT).